lf-lang/lingua-franca/example/Python/src/DigitalTwin/KeyFob/README.md

 ### Conclusion

 Congrats!
-You just federated a LF program using an RTI hosted on the cloud.
+You just executed a federated LF program using an RTI hosted on the cloud.